 You have been pwned

-Security today plays a major role in our lives.
-Password policies, encryption, multi factor authentication, you name it.
+Security plays a significant role in our lives today.
+Password policies, encryption, multi-factor authentication – you name it.

-Sites like OWASP, Sans, and Zero Day Initiative can give us good insights to current exploits and how to prevent them.
-Here I will share some considerations and while I will use Java in the examples, they are mostly applicable to any other coding language.
+Sites like OWASP, Sans, and the Zero Day Initiative can give us helpful insights into current exploits and how to prevent them.
+Here, I will share some considerations, and while I will use Java in the examples, they apply to other secure coding languages.

 It’s all about encryption

-When managing secrets for our applications, databases or token generation, we should try to use well-known and tested solutions such as SHA-512, BCrypt or SCrypt.
+When managing secrets for our applications, databases, or token generation, we use well-known and tested solutions such as SHA-512, BCrypt, or SCrypt.

-The former may be a bit dated but still stands strong and fast when it comes to managing sensitive data.
-Something else to take into consideration is the fact that longer passwords, even if they are fully fledged phrases in natural language, can be more resilient to hacking than a very complex, but short, password.
+SHA-512 may be outdated, but it’s still reliable for managing sensitive data.
+Something else to consider is that longer passwords, even if they are fully fledged phrases in natural language, are more easily hackable than a very complex but short password.

-Take for example the phrase “there is a lady who is sure all that glitters is gold” and the typical password “1337Pa$w0rD!1one!”.
-The first one would need much more time to be cracked than the second, and also less likely to be “guessed” by dictionary attacks.
-Refer to this great XKCD comic for a brief explanation on this.
+For example, the phrase “There is a lady who is sure all that glitters is gold” and the typical password “1337Pa$w0rD!1one!”.
+The first password would take longer to crack than the second.
+However, the second password is also less likely to be “guessed” by dictionary attacks.
+Refer to this XKCD comic for a brief explanation.

 SecureRandom random = new SecureRandom(); byte[] salt = new byte[16]; random.nextBytes(salt); MessageDigest md = MessageDigest.getInstance("SHA-512"); md.update(salt); byte[] hashedPassword = md.digest( passwordToHash.getBytes(StandardCharsets.UTF_8));